 Remarkably, more patients went home after having been telemonitored during their ICU stay, which means they enjoyed a higher average quality of life than patients who were not able to return home after receiving more traditional treatment.

 "Developing the software needed to effectively run the ICU cockpit is now possible thanks to an innovative European tender process known as pre-commercial procurement, or PCP," explains Robert Deisz, vice coordinator of the project at the University Hospital Aachen.
 "This method is being applied for the first time in Germany and for the second time in the Netherlands."

-This innovative tender process, which involves extensive research on the actual procurement expected in the future, consists of three phases:
+This innovative tender process, which involves extensive research on the actual procurement, consists of three phases: